Py-AMS/pyams-utils/src/pyams_utils/doctests/list.rst

 PyAMS_utils list module
 =======================

-This small module provides a few helpers to handle lists
+This small module provides a few helpers to handle lists and iterators.

 Getting unique elements of a list